stephaniecrocker91/drf-api-simplybookings/README.md

 * * *

-I decided to use Django REST Framework as I can eaisly make use of its serializers, APIVIew & generics, permissions and authentications.
-It cans erve both mobile and web apps.
+I decided to use Django REST Framework as I can easily make use of its serializers, APIVIew & generics, permissions and authentications.
+It can serve both mobile and web apps.

+Login and Log out views of our API in-browser interface.
+These come with our REST Framework.

 * * *

-## DATABASE:
+## PROFILE APP:

 * * *

-# PROFILE APP & MODELS:
+What functionality to we want?
+* List all profiles
+* Option to view data in JSON
+*

+* * *

+# MODEL:

 We have made use of the standard Django user Model and referenced it in our models.